dareljohnson/check-expect/README.md

       var code_statement_B = a => Math.pow(a,2);
       checkExpect(square, normal_mode, num_to_square, code_statement_B(12), "Square of a number");

-      // Or use JSON objects
-      var Person = {
+      // Or use JSON objects tested in void_mode var Person = {
          firstName:"John",
          lastName: "Doe",